Use my comprehensive packing list for Japan to ensure you’ve got everything you need to make your Japan trip hassle free.

 - Make a copy of all your passport and credit card details: Use your cellphone to take photos of your passport photo page and the back and front of your credit cards.
 Email them to yourself in Gmail or other internet accessible email account.
 Now you have all the details and emergency numbers if you should lose your cards or passport.

 - Japan Maps: There’s still no quicker way to get a sense of the big picture than looking at a hardcopy map.
 For Japan, the best commercially available maps are made by Periplus.
 The Periplus Tokyo map is the best English-language map of Tokyo, and their Kyoto map is the best English-language map of Kyoto.
+Likewise, the Periplus Osaka map is the best English-language map of Osaka.
 If you want an all-country map, I recommend their Japan map.
 You will not find anything better in English.

 - Guidebook: Having a real guidebook can be useful in tandem with online information – plus it’s handy to browse on the plane.
 My recommendations are Lonely Planet Japan for the whole country and Lonely Planet Kyoto City guide if you’re just visiting Kyoto and around.
 Yes, I’m biased, because I’ve worked on both books.